 - Increasing confidence & self belief

-In your Hypnotherapy sessions I will combine both hypnosis & NLP techniques to help you overcome the yips and return to your usual play.
+In your Hypnotherapy sessions I will combine therapy, hypnosis & NLP techniques to help you overcome the yips and return to your usual play.
 And you’ll have tried & tested techniques that you can use before a round including a combination of these 9 hypnosis techniques for the yips.

 But it’s not just golf that hypnosis can help with.

 In my teens I was trained by professional UK & NBA basketball players and what did we do?
 Cybernetics aka hypnosis for basketball – the results on my ‘swish’ were AMAZING!

 As a Clinical Hypnotherapist, I trained in Sports Hypnosis with former WBC Super Middleweight Boxing Campion of the World, Glen Catley who himself used hypnotherapy to perfect his title winning moves the ‘cobra’ and the ‘mongoose’.

 Roll on a few years and I’ve helped sports people across areas such as golf, cricket, cycling, open water swimming & even sky diving.

 If you feel your mind is holding you back from your best play?